pitt-crc/crc-service-portal/docs/developer/design_guidelines.md

 The Keystone-API project adheres to the following design guidelines.

-## Serializing Relational Data
+### Serializing Relational Data

-When serializing relational data, the handling of child records is determined by their relationship to the parent record.
-If an entity is _contained_ by a parent record (e.g., by aggregation or composition) it is included in the serialized parent as a nested field.
-In all other cases related entities are linked to in the serialized parent via a reference (e.g. as an ID or URL).
+Serialized records will always reference related entities using ID values.
+When serializing a one-to-one relationship, ID values are included for both directions of the relationship.

-??? example "Example: Related Entities"
+!!! example "Example: Serializing A One-to-One Relationship"

-    In example model below, the `Library` model shares a generic relationship with the `Address` model.
+    The following example demonstrates a one-to-one relationship between the `Library` and `Address` models.

     ```mermaid
     classDiagram